TextZip/textzip.github.io/_posts/2021-05-04-Robotics-Theory - 2D-Robotics.md

 ## Introduction

 ## Coordinate Transformation in 2D
-The motion of manipulators and robots is often very complex and mathematically demand- ing.
-A single coordinate frame usually isn’t sufficient and its often convenient to use multiple coordinate frames (fixed or moving) to make things easier.
+The motion of manipulators and robots is often very complex and mathematically demanding.
+A single coordinate frame usually isn’t sufficient, and its often convenient to use multiple coordinate frames (fixed or moving) to make things easier.

 **Terminology**\\